Animal Core

 Models Provided by the Animal Core

-The iG-Std model is prepared and provided by the Animal Core of the Southern California Research Center for Alcoholic Liver and Pancreatic Diseases and Cirrhosis supported by the National Institute on Alcohol Abuse and Alcoholism (P50AA11999).
-A mouse at the age of 2-3 months is aseptically operated under general anesthesia with ketamine and xylazine or isoflurane for implantation of a long-term gastrostomy catheter made of Tygon and silastic tubings with Dacron felt.
+The iG-Std model is prepared and provided by the Animal Core A mouse at the age of 2-3 months is aseptically operated under general anesthesia with ketamine and xylazine or isoflurane for implantation of a long-term gastrostomy catheter made of Tygon and silastic tubings with Dacron felt.
 The use of a swivel allows free movement of the mouse in a micro-isolator cage (1,2).
 The model can be given liquid diet with three varying content of polyunsaturated fat (corn oil): 8%Cal, 25%Cal, or 40%Cal.
 The most common diet used is high fat (40%Cal) diet which promotes the genesis of mild to moderate steatohepatitis when given together with alcohol.
 After one week of acclimatization period with infusion of a control diet, ethanol infusion is initiated at the initial ethanol dose of 22.7 g/kg/day which is incrementally increased to 33 g/kg/day (37.1%Cal) over a four weeks period.
 At the initial ethanol dose, total calories derived from a diet and ethanol is set at 568 Cal/kg/day and the caloric percentages of ethanol, dextrose, protein, and fat (corn oil) are 29%, 6%, 25%, and 40%, respectively.
 Vitamins, salts, and trace minerals are included at the recommended amounts by the Committee on Animal Nutrition of the National Research Council (Dyets Inc, PA).
 Vitamin and salt mix are included at the recommended amounts by the Committee on Animal Nutrition of the National Research Council (AIN-76A, 4.42 g/L and 15.4 g/L, respectively, Dyets Inc, PA).
-The mortality rate for the mouse iG-Std model for 4 wk feeding is 6.3+1.2%.
-These mortalities usually result from inadvertent technical errors, aggressive animals destroying the catheters, accidental over-intoxication or withdrawal.
+The attrition rate for the mouse iG-Std model for 4 wk feeding is 4.8+0.5% usually resulting from inadvertent technical errors, aggressive animals destroying the catheters, accidental over-intoxication or withdrawal.

 1. Xu J, Lai KK, Verlinsky A, Lugea A, French SW, Cooper MP, Ji C, Tsukamoto H. Synergistic steatohepatitis by moderate obesity and alcohol in mice despite increased adiponectin and p-AMPK.
 J.Hepatol.
 2011 Sep;55(3):673-82.
 PMCID:PMC3094601